hunainaslam/react-context-to-redux-easy/README.md

 ## react-context-to-redux-easy

-This is based on the React Context API demo from Wes Bos which is described in the video at https://www.youtube.com/watch?v=XLJN4JfniH4 and in GitHub at https://github.com/wesbos/React-Context.
+This app is based on the React Context API demo from Wes Bos which is described in the video at https://www.youtube.com/watch?v=XLJN4JfniH4 and in GitHub at https://github.com/wesbos/React-Context.